 You might want to change it if you’re going to sell the lighter simply so it looks cleaner.
 Sort of like checking under the hood of an automobile you are interested in buying, you may not know everything but if it looks clean you will probably feel better about the purchase.
 Your customer is the same way.

 Changing the wick in a petrol lighter is not a difficult task, neither is it expensive.
-But just so we are all aware, let’s cover a simple trick that can keep you from actually rewicking your lighter more times than not.
+But just so we are all aware, let’s cover a simple trick that can keep you from actually rewicking your lighter more times than not, just like a vape pen will suffice in the absence of a pipe.

 Tug And Clip